 The Ross of Mull has many varied qualities that make it so special; in particular it is a geologists paradise and provides an exceptional habitat for wildlife, much of it rare, which can often be seen at close quarters.
 Anyone with an interest in walking, kayaking, cycling, rock climbing, history, culture, nature, wildlife and geology will find plenty to absorb them in the Ross of Mull.
 The two main villages are Bunessan and Fionnphort with several smaller crofting communities scattered throughout the area, providing local food produce from the land and sea.
 Unsuprisingly the area is an inspiration to artists, photographers and musicians and this is evident in the life of the locals.

 From your accommodation base in the Ross of Mull, you can explore and enjoy the entire Isle of Mull, the second largest island in the Inner Hebrides.
 The east side of the island is protected by the Sound of Mull and the coastline of Morvern.
-Ross of Mull Bunkhouse is on the western side of Mull where the large sea lochs of Loch na Keal and Loch Scridain encroach deep into the island.
+The western side of Mull is where the large sea lochs of Loch na Keal and Loch Scridain encroach deep into the island.
 Here can be found the small islands of Gometra, Ulva, Staffa, the Treshnish Isles and Iona, all of which are wildlife havens with fascinating histories.